 As stated in Search Engine Journal, “Sites with very appealing, powerful, relevant, and readable descriptions tend to rank higher.”

-While incorporating keywords into your meta description is great and all, making it click-worthy (and written for humans) is equally, if not more, important.
+While incorporating keywords into your meta description is great, making it click-worthy (and written for humans) is equally, if not more, important.
 Do some research and look at what’s showing up at the top of keywords you want to rank for.
 How are their descriptions written?
 What words are they using?

 8. Write Great Content